Leader Guide | Justice Module 2 | Justice in Scripture

 Leader prompts:

-government programs for homelessness; social welfare supports for poor (economic justice and redistribution, Sloman); stimulating markets for good jobs; affirming the languages of indigenous peoples or marginal social classes (linguistic injustice, Bell); enacting economic and social laws to affirm dignity of women (dignity, sexual violence and justice, High); protecting children in divorce settlements (parental obligations, Parkinson); educating against racial and gender discrimination; treating refugees humanely; strengthening justice-oriented international organizations and institutions (justice in transitional legal orders, Halliday); giving voice to the silenced (linguistic injustice, Bell); pursuing justice through more transparent, empirically-informed, and fair government rules (justice, market failures and government agency rule-making, Lee).
+- government programs for homelessness; social welfare supports for poor (economic justice and redistribution, Sloman, Justice and Rights, page 69); stimulating markets for good jobs; affirming the languages of indigenous peoples or marginal social classes (linguistic injustice, Bell, Justice and Rights, page 80); enacting economic and social laws to affirm dignity of women (dignity, sexual violence and justice, High, Justice and Rights, page 117); protecting children in divorce settlements (parental obligations, Parkinson, Justice and Rights, page 113); educating against racial and gender discrimination; treating refugees humanely; strengthening justice-oriented international organizations and institutions (justice in transitional legal orders, Halliday, Justice and Rights, page 137); giving voice to the silenced (linguistic injustice, Bell, Justice and Rights, page 80); pursuing justice through more transparent, empirically-informed, and fair government rules (justice, market failures and government agency rule-making, Lee, Justice and Rights, page 121).

-Q3: Wolterstorff argues that readers of English Bible translations have often been blinded to the New Testament’s emphasis on justice due to the mistranslation of the Greek terms dikaios and dikaiosunê as ‘righteous’ and ‘righteousness’, rather than ‘just’ and ‘justice’, respectively.
+Q3: Wolterstorff argues that readers of English Bible translations have often been blinded to the New Testament’s emphasis on justice due to the way the Greek terms dikaios and dikaiosunê have been consistently translated as ‘righteous’ and ‘righteousness’, when the words also carry the meaning of ‘just’ and ‘justice’, respectively.
 Has this ‘blinding’ to justice in the Bible, and especially the New Testament (NT), suppressed the relevance of justice to your own research and scholarly practice?

 Leader prompts:

-Blinding – a limited awareness that the NT calls me to a theological-ethical concern with rights and justice in ordinary university life or academic endeavours; NT interpretations seem less societal in orientation than personal or church-oriented, and thus little consideration is given to justice in the university or wider academic spheres of activity; apparent tension between work and faith that juxtaposes the seeming contradiction between law and love/mercy (for discussion on the intricate relationship between love/mercy and justice, see disciplinary briefs by philosopher Osam Temple, professor of constitutional law Nicholas Aroney and biblical theologian K.K.
-Yeo).
+- Blinding – a limited awareness that the NT calls me to a theological-ethical concern with rights and justice in ordinary university life or academic endeavours; NT interpretations seem less societal in orientation than personal or church-oriented, and thus little consideration is given to justice in the university or wider academic spheres of activity; apparent tension between work and faith that juxtaposes the seeming contradiction between law and love/mercy (for discussion on the intricate relationship between love/mercy and justice, see disciplinary briefs by philosopher Osam Temple, Justice and Rights, page 51; professor of constitutional law Nicholas Aroney, Justice and Rights, page 103; and biblical theologian K.K.
+Yeo, Justice and Rights, page 44).

 Q4: The GFI Dialogue on Justice and Rights led to lively exchanges over the relationship between justice and love.
 Wolterstorff states that love has frequently been contrasted to justice, some wrongly arguing that love in the NT supercedes justice in the OT.
-He contends both are salient in both the OT and NT and are ‘mutually illuminating’.
-Yet, Osam Temple notes that there can be ‘justice without love’.
-Wolterstorff agrees that ‘caring for others’ is an expression of love and that ‘caring for someone necessarily includes treating them justly.’
+He contends both are salient in both the OT and NT and are ‘mutually illuminating’ (Justice and Rights, page 12).
+Yet, Osam Temple notes that there can be ‘justice without love’ (Justice and Rights, page 52).
+Wolterstorff agrees that ‘caring for others’ is an expression of love and that ‘caring for someone necessarily includes treating them justly’ (Justice and Rights, page 193).
 Does your reading of Scripture lead you to think primarily in terms of ‘love and relationships’ or ‘justice and rights’?
 Who or what are the primary objects of ‘care’ in your own scholarship and scholarly life?
 How can they be treated justly, out of love?

 Leader prompts: